-This is a linear course which will be examined May/June 2024.
-They will be assessed in six formal written papers of 1 hour 15 minutes each: two Biology, two Chemistry and two Physics.
+This is a linear course which will be examined at the end of year 11.
+Students will be assessed in six formal written papers of 1 hour 15 minutes each: two Biology, two Chemistry and two Physics.
 Each will assess different topics.
 Students are also required to complete sixteen practicals.
 This course will lead to two GCSEs graded 9-1.